tliron/exturl/README.md

 1) Do you have a program or API server that needs to read from a file?
 If there is no strong reason for the file to be local, then exturl allows you to give the user the option of providing a URL to the file instead of a local path.
-This is not only for convenience: callers might not have write access to the local filesystem needed to download remote files, and anyway downloading can be unnecessary inefficient, especially if the file is inside a large remote tarball.
-Exturl will let you stream just the data you need, avoiding local caching whenever possible.
+Exturl will let you stream just the data you need, e.g. a single entry in a remote tarball, avoiding local caching whenever possible.

-2) Does that file reference other files in relation to its current location?
-Such embedded relative paths are often challenging to resolve if the "current location" is remote or inside an archive (or inside a remote archive!), which is one reason why some implementations insist on only supporting local filesystem.
+2) Does that file reference other files in relation to its location?
+Such embedded relative paths are often challenging to resolve if the "current location" is remote or inside an archive (or inside a *remote* archive!).
+This complexit is one reason why some implementations insist on only supporting local filesystem.
 Exturl does efficient relative path resolution for *all* its supported URL schemes (even remote archives!), again making it easy for your program to accept URLs.